Sport Studies

 Tess did her internships at Ripstar, Roxy and O'Neill

-'What appeals to me most about this programme is that it includes 3 internships, a minor and a huge network of inspiring people'
+‘What appealed to me most about this programme is the 3 internships, a minor and a huge network of inspiring people’

 ‘At 18, I had to choose a study programme.
-I promised myself I would not spend 4 years putting my passions on hold to pursue my studies.
-Being an island kid, I needed an active study programme that provided me with the opportunity to ‘learn by doing’.
+I promised myself I would not put my passions on hold.
+As an island kid, I needed an active programme with a strong ‘learn by doing’ approach.

 Discovering the action sport industry at Ripstar

-‘For my second-year internship, I joined Ripstar, an action sport travel company based in Amsterdam.
-They organise snow, surf and wake camps, instructor courses, and custom trips.
+‘For my second-year internship, I joined Ripstar, an action sport travel company in Amsterdam that organises snow, surf and wake camps, instructor courses and custom trips.

-I chose Ripstar to see if the board sport industry would suit me professionally.
-I wanted to understand the difference between enjoying a sport and managing it.
-As it’s a small company, I got to work in many marketing areas like social media, e-commerce, and SEO.
+I wanted to see if the board sport industry suited me professionally.
+I also wanted to learn the difference between enjoying a sport and managing it.
+Because it is a small company, I worked on social media, e-commerce and SEO.

-It was my first internship, and I was very happy with both the tasks and the team.
-I gained real insight into marketing, communications, and hospitality.
-That summer, they asked me to help at a surf camp in Northern Spain as assistant team manager and Spanish speaker.
-A great experience!’
+It was my first internship, and I enjoyed both the team and the tasks.
+I gained insight into marketing, communication and hospitality.
+That summer I helped at a surf camp in Northern Spain as assistant team manager and Spanish speaker.
+A great experience.’

 Living the dream at Roxy in California

-‘Roxy has been an inspiration to me for years.
-So when I got the chance to intern at their office in Huntington Beach, California, I didn’t hesitate.
+‘Roxy has inspired me for years.
+So when I could intern at their office in Huntington Beach, California, I did not hesitate.
 I joined as a Merchandising and Development Intern.
-It was a dream come true.
-I admired Roxy since I was a young girl.
+It felt like a dream come true.
 Living and working in the US gave me a deeper look into American culture and global sport business.

-Roxy’s motto “Make waves.
-Move mountains.” really matches who I am.
-It’s about overcoming challenges through board sports and female strength.
-Besides my main tasks, I also supported the marketing team.
-I worked on trend reports, photo shoots, product development, and even modelled for a Roxy footwear campaign.
-It was truly an unforgettable adventure.’
+Roxy’s motto ‘Make waves.
+Move mountains.’ fits me well.
+It is about overcoming challenges through board sports and strength.
+I also supported the marketing team.
+I worked on trend reports, photo shoots, product development and even modelled for a footwear campaign.
+It was an unforgettable adventure.’

-‘I wanted to intern at a brand that shares my passion for board sports.
-O’Neill was the perfect choice.
-They focus on innovative, functional products for active people.
-As a product marketing intern, I learned how to understand customer needs and promote products.
+‘I wanted to work with a brand that shares my passion for board sports.
+O’Neill was the perfect match.
+They focus on innovative and functional products for active people.
+As a product marketing intern, I learned to understand customer needs and promote products.

-My work involved market research, campaign development, social media, and teamwork across departments.
-This internship showed me how all the skills I gained in Sport Studies come together in a real job.’
+My tasks included market research, campaign development, social media and teamwork across departments.
+This internship showed how all my Sport Studies skills come together in practice.’

 Helping O’Neill make smart marketing choices

-‘During my studies I decided to step out of the sport world for a while, to discover my creative side.
-During the Visual Storytelling minor I developed the skills to communicate stories using visual and digital media such as video, graphic design, and photography.
-I loved this minor so much that I have decided to try to combine being creative with the sport industry.
-This is an exciting time for me, and I cannot wait to see what lies ahead as a graduate in Sport Studies.’
+‘During my studies I explored my creative side.
+In the Visual Storytelling minor I learned to communicate stories through video, graphic design and photography.
+I enjoyed it so much that I now want to combine creativity with the sport industry.
+It is an exciting time, and I cannot wait to see what comes next as a Sport Studies graduate.’

 Tess’s tips for new students

-‘Your first year in Sport Studies will be full of new experiences.
-Stay organised with a good schedule and planner.
-Be active in class and ask questions — your lecturers and guest speakers have a lot to offer.
+‘Your first year will bring many new experiences.
+Stay organised with a clear schedule.
+Be active in class and ask questions.
+Your lecturers and guest speakers have a lot to share.

 Excited?